Current Location – Eugene, OR

-God’s plans for her life after entering Maryknoll (1956) led her to minister as a missioner, sociologist, and Catholic feminist: in South America, she taught and studied in Chile; in Central America, she conducted research in Guatemala and El Salvador; in North America, she engaged in a variety of ministries in Oregon, California, British Columbia and Saskatchewan.
+God’s plans for her life after entering Maryknoll led her to minister as a missioner, sociologist, and Catholic feminist. ln 1961in South America, she taught and studied in Chile; in Central America, she conducted research in Guatemala and El Salvador; in North America, she engaged in a variety of ministries in Oregon, California, British Columbia and Saskatchewan.

-Sister Dodi’s graduate studies in sociology, which specialized in social change, religion, and Latin American studies, began with preliminary coursework in the Licentiate program of the Universidad Católica de Chile; subsequently with funding from a Ford Foundation grant, she earned an MA and PhD (1972) at the University of Oregon.
-Later, she was awarded and pursued post-doctoral studies on Civil Religion at UC Berkeley.
+Sister Dodi’s graduate studies in sociology, which specialized in social change, religion, and Latin American studies, began with preliminary coursework in the Licentiate program of the Universidad Católica de Chile; subsequently with funding from a Ford Foundation grant, in 1969 she earned an Master of Arts-Sociology and in 1972 a PHD at the University of Oregon, Eugene, OR.
+Later, she was awarded and pursued post-doctoral studies on Civil Religion at UC Berkeley, Los Angeles, CA.

-God’s providence took Dodi back to Canada twice as a visiting professor at St. Thomas More College, where she also served as one of the chaplains and as the Faculty Advisor for the STM Student Union.
-Beginning in 1981, she has periodically engaged in ministry to ailing or dying siblings and continues to do so; she had the privilege of accompanying her mother until this matriarch’s death at 102 years.
+God’s providence took Dodi back to Canada twice as a visiting professor at St. Thomas More College (STM), Saskatchewan, where she also served as one of the chaplains and as the Faculty Advisor for the STM Student Union.
+Beginning in 1981, she has periodically engaged in ministry to ailing or dying siblings.
+She had the privilege of accompanying her mother until her death at 102 years.
 During these periods of family ministry in British Columbia, she also promoted vocations to the single, married, religious, and ordained life.

-Sister Dodi’s current ministry in Eugene includes “giving voice” as she advocates for and responds to immediate needs of undocumented Latino workers and their families.
-In addition to these justice issues, she also assists in the cultivation of the ministries in the Hispanic faith community.
-She continues to offer graduate-level academic mentoring as well as to accompany the elderly and the hurting at the grassroots level.
-Through electronic letter writing, she supports contemporaneous local, national, and international efforts to care for God’s poor and for the rest of God’s creation.
+Moving to Eugene, Oregon, as a member of the Sisters US Western region her ministries included “giving voice” as she advocated for and responded to immediate needs of undocumented Latino workers and their families.
+In addition to these justice issues, she also assisted in the cultivation of the ministries in the Hispanic faith community.
+She continued to offer graduate-level academic mentoring as well as to accompany the elderly and the hurting at the grassroots level.
+Through electronic letter writing, she supported contemporaneous local, national, and international efforts to care for God’s poor and for the rest of God’s creation.